nadeemlab/SPT/README.md

 <img src="docs/_static/dialog_example.png" alt="config dialog">
 </p>

-You can also skip the dialog by creating the configuration file `.spt_pipeline.json` in your working directory before running `spt-pipeline`.
-Moreover if you prefer a more "Nextflow native" deployment, you can just copy the script [`spt_pipeline.nf`](spatialprofilingtoolbox/spt_pipeline.nf) and to your working directory and then use Nextflow directly:
+You can also **skip the configuration dialog** by creating `.spt_pipeline.json` in your working directory before running `spt-pipeline`, for example copied from a previous run.
+Moreover if you prefer a more "Nextflow native" deployment, you can just copy the script [`spt_pipeline.nf`](spatialprofilingtoolbox/spt_pipeline.nf) and to your working directory and use Nextflow directly:

 ```
 nextflow spt_pipeline.nf